jcasavant/cousera-discover-iot-sample/README.md

-# iot-play-sample
+# discover-iot-sample

-Sample application for IBM IoT Foundation.
+Sample application for connecting a smartphone to IBM IoT Foundation.

 (https://discover-iot.mybluemix.net)